TFAGaming/DiscordJS-V14-Bot-Template/README.md

 • 5- We go now into two categories: **Replit users** & **VSCode** (Visual Studio Code) **users**.<br>
 •• If you are using **Replit**, use `Environment Secret Variables`.
 (Located in your left of your screen with a Lock icon).
 The key is `TOKEN` and the value is going to be your bot token.
 And then, click on `Add new secret`. <br>
 •• If you are using **VSCode**, use `config.json` file.
 The value of the variable `TOKEN` is going to be your bot token.
 Make sure that you're not streaming or recording a video to public so users will not steal your bot token!<br>
 • 6- Go to shell of your IDE and then type `npm init -y` to setup the `package-lock.json` file.
-(The engine for your project from Node.JS)<br>
+(The goal of package-lock. json file is to **keep track of the exact version of every package that is installed so that a product is 100% reproducible in the same way even if packages are updated by their maintainers**.)<br>
 • 7- Type in shell `npm install` or `npm i` to install all required packages for your project.
 (If you want a clean install, use: `npm ci`)<br>
 • 8- Go to shell or terminal and type `node index.js` or `node .` to start your Bot.
 (If you are using Replit, Click on the Green button `► Run` to start your bot)<br>
 • 9- Ready!
 Enjoy :)